 - counter-flow arrangement.
 In the counter-flow arrangement, the fluids enter at opposite ends, flow in opposite directions, and leave at opposite ends.

 The figure represents the directions of fluid flow in the parallel and counter-flow exchangers.
 Under comparable conditions, more heat is transferred in a counter-flow arrangement than in a parallel flow heat exchanger.
 The temperature profiles of the two heat exchangers indicate two major disadvantages in the parallel-flow design.

 - The large temperature difference at the ends causes large thermal stresses.

 - The temperature of the cold fluid exiting the heat exchanger never exceeds the lowest temperature of the hot fluid.

 The heat transfer surface in heat exchangers can be arranged in several forms.
 Heat exchangers are therefore also classified as:

 - Plate heat exchangers.
 A plate heat exchanger is a type of heat exchanger that uses metal plates to transfer heat between two fluids.
 This arrangement is popular with heat exchangers using air or gas as well as lower velocity fluid flow.
-The classic example of a heat exchanger is found in an internal combustion engine in which an engine coolant flows through radiator coils and air flows past the coils, which cools the coolant and heats the incoming air.
-When compared to shell and tube exchangers, the stacked-plate arrangement typically has lower volume and cost.
+The classic example of a heat exchanger is found in an internal combustion engine in which an engine coolant flows through radiator coils, and air flows past the coils, which cools the coolant and heats the incoming air.
+Compared to shell and tube exchangers, the stacked-plate arrangement typically has lower volume and cost.
 Another difference between the two is that plate exchangers typically serve low to medium pressure fluids, compared to medium and high pressures of shell and tube.